AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/t-schedule-report.md

 |**[!UICONTROL View schedule ID]**|Navigate to column options in the top right and add the Schedule ID column to the table.
 The scheduled ID is often useful for debugging.|

 The Scheduled Projects Manager shows the items that a specific user has created.
 If the user account is disabled in the application, all scheduled deliveries stop.

-## Expiration dates for scheduled projects {#expiration}

-The expiration dates for scheduled projects depend on the scheduled delivery frequency:

-* Hourly deliveries expire in one week.
-* Daily deliveries expire in one month.
-* Weekly deliveries expire in 6 months.
-* Monthly/yearly deliveries expire in one year.

 ## Password-protect a scheduled project {#password}